dantasfiles/nj-covid19-vaccine-location-guide/index.md

 ---

 ## **Unknown**
-The following websites were listed as vaccine locations, but I couldn't find any information on their websites.
+The following sites were listed as vaccine locations, but I couldn't find any information on their websites.

 [**Liss Pharmacy** (Essex)](https://www.lisspharmacy.com/)